-This is not to suggest that the synth-oriented tracks are a complete wash by any stretch; the incorporation of a watery bassline reminiscent of The Cure on second track ‘A Bit Wilder’ adds depth to a track that could have appeared trivial without it, grounding spry, seemingly improvisatory electronics in a steady rhythm while still leaving space for spontaneity.
+This is not to suggest that the synth-oriented tracks are a complete wash; the incorporation of a watery bassline reminiscent of The Cure on second track ‘A Bit Wilder’ adds depth to a track that could have appeared trivial without it, grounding spry, seemingly improvisatory electronics in a steady rhythm while still leaving space for spontaneity.
 On ‘Forget Your Place’, meanwhile, a repetitive synthesised throb, backed by reverberating ambience, is appealingly evocative – even if distorted vocals, a rather tedious lyric, and the intrusion of what sound like sci-fi laser blasts eventually grate.

 Still, even as the experiment falters, there are more than enough compelling ideas to keep one invested – especially when the record moves further into Jicks territory towards its end, complete with unexpected lyrical detours (see: ‘Ocean of Revenge’, period reportage from a murderous Scottish migrant in the fields of Mississippi).
 Regardless of its eventual results, Malkmus’ willingness to part from his creature comforts, at least on the first few tracks, is encouraging; the fact that the indie veteran is still restless – if not quite as much a journeyman as he might fancy himself – may indicate that listeners can anticipate more from this exploratory outlook in the future.
 Seán Kennedy